fooplugins/foogallery/README.txt

 That is why we think FooGallery is the best gallery plugin.
 After using it, we hope you will agree.

 [Visit the FooGallery Wordpress Gallery Plugin Homepage](https://fooplugins.com/foogallery/)

+= Our Focus On Speed and SEO =

+We have optimized the FooGallery code for the best possible pagespeed scores in Google Lighthouse.
+We have focused on the speed of our javascript code, and also dramatically improved Cumulative Layout Shift on all gallery layouts.
+A better pagespeed score means a more favourable ranking from Google.

 = WordPress Gallery Plugin Features =